mtakala/simracing_wireless_buttons/README.md

 Measured delay / lag is in between 10-15ms.
 Full-up end-to-end testing performed on August 5th, 2016, and at this stage the system works.
 Battery notification is also being relayed to a led on the base system.
 Additional features added since then.

+The code is pretty much feature complete now (August 17th).
+Its still not plug and play solution, and things need to be modified according to users' hardware config.
+Please use the issue tracker for feature suggestions.
+For example, support of rotary switches has been requested, but the authors don't have any idea how the work in Sim Racing.
+Are they just buttons or something more complicated?